Welcome to Obesity Guide

 To bookmark this article for further reading, click here.

-Fat, or adipose tissue in animals, is a form of glycerol and fatty acid in a soft, semisolid state.
 How much fat a person carries on their body is generally determined by how much of the substance is eaten in the food or how much of the food we eat converts to fat.

 For example, animals eat carbohydrates and this is easily converted to fat.
 (Carbohydrates are compounds such as sugars and starches).
 When this process results in an amount of fat that is beyond what doctors consider average, obesity results.